Darbyshire64/EndevourDMX/README.md

 # EndevourDMX
 This is a custom DMX Tranciver Platform Designed for both reciving and controling DMX.
 Using an ESP32-C3 With Onboard WIFI

+>[!Warning]
+> Use This PCB at your own Risk.
+I cannot take liability if it breake's and or causes damage to equipment.
+This has not been tested and there is no garrentee of upholding to any level of quality/functionality.

 ## Features
   - Control One DMX Universe
   - Recive DMX and make signal qaulity Reports.